 All Sea Doo Jet skis have three spark plugs.
 You must change all three if doing a spark plug replacement.

 They tend to rust in over time so change them out every year.
-It is a small cost to pay for piece of mind.
+It is a small cost to pay for peace of mind.

 How often should you change Jet Ski spark plugs?

 You should change the spark plug in a Jet Ski every year or 25 hours whichever comes first.
-These are a cheap consumable item that will fail and rust in if you don’t change them out regularly.
+These are cheap consumable items that will fail and rust if you don’t change them out regularly.